kriszyp/alkali/README.md

 	P
 ]);
 ```
-These resulting extended classes can be used like any other element classes, including in child layouts, making it easy to create a hierarchy of layout:
+These resulting extended constructors can be used like any other element classes, including in child layouts, making it easy to create a hierarchy of layout:
 ```
 let AnotherComponent = Div([
 	H2(someVariable),